Akvo Foundation

-The foundation's mission is "to build a highly effective, open, online platform, and a trusted partner network."

 History

 Thomas Bjelkeman-Pettersson and Jeroen van der Sommen met at the Stockholm World Water Week in 2006.
-At this time, it was becoming clear that the Millennium Development Goals on water was going to be difficult to achieve and as a result there was the need to develop new ideas.
-Shortly thereafter, the idea of using open source software and open data for the development sector was developed.
-Consequently, in 2008 the Akvo Foundation was formed by the Netherlands Water Partnership and several other co founders, including Bjelkeman-Pettersson and van der Sommen as well as Mark Nitzberg, Mark Charmer, Gabriel von Heijne and Peter van der Linde.
+At this time, recognizing the challenges in achieving the Millennium Development Goals, they saw a need for new ideas.
+This led to the concept of using open-source software and open data in the development sector.
+Consequently, in 2008, the Akvo Foundation was formed by the Netherlands Water Partnership and several other co founders, including Bjelkeman-Pettersson and van der Sommen as well as Mark Nitzberg, Mark Charmer, Gabriel von Heijne, and Peter van der Linde.
+The Foundation was co-directed by Thomas and Peter.